 Also during these Wednesday sessions, rotating medical students will give their 10 minute case presentation on an interesting patient they encountered during their time at Cleveland Clinic, with a brief discussion on overall diagnosis, management, and treatment strategies concerning particular orthopaedic disability/disease.

-Service Specific Conferences
+Service Specific Conferences for Residents on Service

 This Friday morning conference is at the Cleveland Clinic Sports Health Center.
 Discussion are led by a Sports Medicine Fellow and are interactive between staff and residents/fellows.
 Approximately 30-40 people are in attendance, including all Sports Medicine staff, residents/fellows, and MSK Radiology staff.

-Monday mornings include an Indications conference on the Joints service, with cases for the upcoming week presented by staff/fellows.
-The discussion revolves around indications, exam findings, surgical treatment options, and pertinent literature concerning each case.
-Residents and fellows on the main campus Joints service are in attendance, as well as multiple joints staff.
+Once per week, adult reconstruction conference is held at Main campus.
+Topics include adult hip and knee reconstruction, OKU topics and indications conference given by the adult reconstruction fellows.
+Interesting cases are presented by the staff and fellows and discussed.
+Discussion revolves around indications, exam findings, surgical treatment options, and pertinent literature concerning each case.
+Residents and fellows on the Main campus Joints service are in attendance, as well as multiple joints staff.

 Hand & Upper Extremity